joelagnel/joelfernandes.org/_posts/2018-05-10-15-androdeb-running-BCC-on-android.md

 published: false
 title: "androdeb: Running Powerful Linux tracing tools like BCC in Android"
 comments: true
-category: [linux, android, debian, tracing]
+category: [linux, android, debian, debugging]
 ---
 As a part of my work in the Android kernel team, I have been attempting to get eBPF based BCC tracing tools working for our kernel developers.
 Recently we